nexiality/documentation/release/nexial-core-v1.8.changelog.md

   is re-calibrated as well to account for possible step or activity changes.
 - improved support for assigning activities: use `*` to assign all available activities from the assigned scenario.
 - improved support for assigning steps: use `*` to assign all available steps from the assigned scenario.
+- improved support for assigning activities: use activity indices (digits) instead of activity names.
+Note: Use `A` to reset back to all activities.

 ### [Nexial Filter](../flowcontrols/filter)